ScorpionResponse/pelican_blog/content/posts/2017-01-31-trump_feeling.md

 Of course, we're in this thing together.
 We were always in it together.
 I don't think we can just roll this back to before Trump happened.
 People will die.
-Harm will come to Muslims and LGBT folks and Latinx people and white people as a result of their idiotic hatred.
+Harm will come to Muslims and LGBT folks and Latinx people and white people as a result of the idiotic hatred of this administration.
 This is going to do lasting damage to everyone in a rainbow of different, shitty ways.
 The good news is that they are not very good at their jobs, they are just unusually evil and vile beyond what we have protections for.
 If we come through this with the country still in tact, we'll be able to protect against it happening again.
 At the very least, we'll all be together to try to withstand it and help one another through.
 Maybe your children will get a chance to be as ignorant of the Trump Feeling as white people were 4 months ago.